Afe Babalola University: Admission requirement

 The admission requirement for the school varies between the different colleges.
 However, as with all Nigerian universities, for undergraduate programs the candidate is required to have at least 5 credits in subjects such as mathematics, English language and any other three subjects that are relevant to the course of study.
 The student is required to have passed the Joint Admission and Matriculation Board JAMB Unified Tertiary Matriculation Examination (UTME), after which the candidate is expected to take an oral interview with an academic staff of the prospective college before admission can be given.
 The university also offers direct entry admission to students who wish to transfer from another university or have undergone either an Advanced Level program or a degree foundation program.
 The level at which they are admitted into is decided by the college and varies among them.

 Undergraduate colleges

-The university operates a collegiate system and has five major colleges.
-They are the College of Engineering, College of Medicine and Health Sciences, College of Sciences, College of Law and College of Social and Management Sciences.
+The university operates a collegiate system and has six major colleges.
+They are the College of Engineering, College of Medicine and Health Sciences, College of Sciences, College of Law, College of Social and Management Sciences, and College of Pharmacy.
 Some of the colleges offer post graduate programme in some departments.